Here are 4 simple tips to organize sets of sheets, and pillowcases, to keep your linen closet organized and tidy!

 With the warm sunny weather, I’ve been busy cleaning blinds, cleaning windows, cleaning the kitchen and washing bed linens.
 On a recent rainy day, I decided it was time to do a quick straightening up of the linen closet, and these 4 easy tips for organizing sheet sets, made the task simple to complete.

 As a military family, I’ve organized more than 20 homes and that means more than 20 linen closets.
-I have to create flexible organizing systems that will work in any size or shape linen closet (and will even work when we don’t have a linen closet).
-These simple tips have worked for me and are flexible enough to work whatever your linen closet situation is.
+I’ve had to create flexible organizing systems that will work in any size, or shape, linen closet (and will even work when we don’t have a linen closet).
+These simple tips have worked for me, and are flexible enough to work, whatever your storage space situation is.

-Simply slip the folded top and fitted sheets into the pillow case and the entire set will stay neatly together in the linen closet.
-No more lost items from a sheet set.
+Simply slip the folded top and fitted sheets inside the pillowcase and the entire set will stay neatly together in the linen closet.
+No more lost items from a sheet set!
 No more unintentionally mismatched sheet sets.
-Every piece of the set stays neatly together in the pillow case.
+Every piece of the set stays neatly together in the pillowcase.

 Keep Different Sized Sheet Sets on Separate Shelves

-In addition to marking the sizes of the sheets on the sheet sets, I keep the different sized sets on separate shelves.
-It’s easy for each family member to know where to find their sheets without tumbling through my nicely organized sheets.
+In addition to labeling the sizes of the sheets on the each set of sheets, I keep the different sized sets on separate shelves.
+It’s easy for each family member to know where to find their sheets without tumbling through my nicely organized linen closet.
 It’s simple for my children to find the sheets they need and slip them off the shelf, no mess, no fuss.

 Be sure to check out more organizing ideas from Susan at Organized 31.

 How to Organize Drawers to Make More Room